top of page

 Katie Sheahan

-The ocean covers more than 70% of our planet's surface and its marine life, like abundant phytoplankton, produce roughly 50–80% of Earth's oxygen.
+The ocean covers more than 70% of our planet's surface and its marine life, like abundant phytoplankton, produce over 50% of Earth's oxygen (Katiyar & Sarangdhar 2025, Falkowski et al., Jahan & Singh 2023).
 Like myself in Colorado, many landlocked communities feel disconnected from the ocean’s vastness and the pressing issues it faces.
 “Out of sight, out of mind” often really applies here, and it’s understandable when we can’t bring the ocean to those who have never visited.
 I grew my love for marine science by visiting aquariums and zoos, and while conservation-minded places like these are important for public education, we can’t replicate the complexities of the ocean, from waves to deep sea trenches, or grasp how connected we are to it, no matter the physical distance separating us from it.
 This disconnection can lead not only to a lack of awareness and engagement in ocean conservation efforts, but can reinforce the idea that we are separate from nature and not wholly dependent on it.
 It’s crucial, now more than ever, to bridge this gap and connect landlocked communities to the ocean.
-Together, we can significantly impact global conservation initiatives and improve the world around us.
 A healthy human population relies on a healthy planet, and vice versa, but Earth will outlast us.
 It’s crucial to take the first steps now to protect the ocean on which we depend.
-In this blog post, we’ll begin exploring the importance of ocean conservation, the unique challenges faced by landlocked communities, and practical ways we can foster a connection between these communities and the ocean.
+We’ll kick off the Oceans at Elevation blog by exploring the importance of ocean conservation, the unique challenges faced by landlocked communities, and practical ways we can foster a connection between these communities and the ocean.

 Eye-level view of a serene lake surrounded by mountains